-- 1 15-ounce can coconut milk
+- 1 15-oz can coconut milk

-- 3 tablespoons green curry paste (found in jars in ethnic section of grocery store)
+- 3 tablespoons green curry paste found in jars in ethnic section of grocery store

-- 4 servings brown rice, cooked al dente
+- 4 servings brown rice cooked al dente

-- ¾ pound sugar snap peas, trimmed
+- 3/4 pound sugar snap peas trimmed

-- salt and pepper to taste
+- salt to taste

-- Preheat a gas (or charcoal) grill to medium high.
+Preheat a gas (or charcoal) grill to medium high.

-- In a bowl, whisk together the coconut milk and green curry paste.
+In a bowl, whisk together the coconut milk and green curry paste.
 Set aside.

-- Cut the foil into eight large pieces (about 14 - 16 inches long) and start four grill packets by laying them out double stacked in a plus sign shape.
+Cut the foil into eight large pieces (about 14 - 16 inches long) and start four grill packets by laying them out double stacked in a plus sign shape.
 At this point you can line them with parchment paper, if desired, by simply putting a single layer just on top of the foil.

-- Evenly distribute the cooked rice, fish, and sugar snap peas into the packets.
+Evenly distribute the cooked rice, fish, and sugar snap peas into the packets.
 Sprinkle with salt and pepper.
 Pour the sauce on top of each packet being careful not to let it overflow off to the sides.

-- For each packet, carefully bring up two of the long sides of the foil so the edges meet at the center.
+For each packet, carefully bring up two of the long sides of the foil so the edges meet at the center.
 Fold the two edges over together at least three times.
 Fold the remaining open edges up on themselves at least two to three times and crimp them together with your fingers.

 Grill the packets for 8 - 10 minutes or until the fish is cooked all the way through (white and flaky in the center).
 Serve warm.